harness/developer-hub/docs/platform/delegates/troubleshooting/certificate-issues.md

    3. Copy the `BEGIN CERTIFICATE` and `END CERTIFICATE` blocks into a new `cacerts.pem` file.

-   4. Add the CA certificates to the delegate.
+   4. Add the CA certificates to the delegate. go to [Install delegates with custom certificates](/docs/platform/delegates/secure-delegates/install-delegates-with-custom-certs/).

-         1. If your delegate version is 803xx or later, mount the custom certificates to a path in the container and launch the delegate with the `CUSTOM_CERTS_PATH` environment variable to the path inside the container.

-         2. If your delegate version is earlier than 803xx, go to [Install delegates with custom certificates](/docs/platform/delegates/secure-delegates/install-delegates-with-custom-certs/).
-Remember to add the certificates to both the Java truststore and the pod.

 </details>